Should I Rent My House Or Sell In North Carolina?

 Rental market

-• Limited rental inventory
+• Limited inventory of rentals

-• High demand from tenants
+• High demand for rentals

 3. Consider Your Personal Situation and Long-Term Plans

-Why and Where Are You Moving?
+Why And Where Are You Moving?

 Do You Have The Time and Patience to Be a Landlord?